crismafra/clcProjekt-K8sFlagger/README.md

 ### Microsoft Teams

-The goal is to configure Flagger to send automatically generated notifications to MS teams regarding Canary deployment.
+The goal is to configure Flagger to send automatically generated notifications to MS Teams regarding the Canary deployment.
+To do this, an inbound webhook must first be configured in Microsoft Teams.
+This webhook URL, will be used to send messages via Flagger to the desired channel.
+Finally, when triggering a Canary deployment by updating the container image, an MS Teams notification is generated.

-More details on the website: [msteams](https://github.com/prometheus-msteams/prometheus-msteams)
+Translated with www.DeepL.com/Translator (free version) More details on the website: [msteams](https://github.com/prometheus-msteams/prometheus-msteams)

 A deep look into Flagger and the tools: [Flagger](https://flagger.app/)